This post from a few years ago was very popular with our readers and so, it’s Christmas, and time for another slice.

 - Oh, and finally, finally – print off the recipe and keep it close to hand for easy reference .

 Okay then clear the decks and let’s go for it!
-This Christmas Cake can be made at the last minute, but it’s less stressful, if you make it a few days before the big day.
+This Christmas Cake can be made at the last minute, but it’s less stressful, if you make it a few days, or even weeks, before the big day.
 This will allow you time to “feed the cake” with a few drops of whisky.
 I have included a photo of the cake, this is roughly what we are aiming at, but yours could be square.
 In fact the photo really just to make the post more Chrismassy.

 So, we need what is called a list of ingredients as set out below.
 You can get most , if not all of this stuff, at the village shop.
 As for tools you will need a large saucepan, a large mixing bowl, kitchen scales, a measuring jug, an electric mixer, a 20cm cake tin, a wire rack and the rarest of all ingredients – a little bit of patience.